threenine/Threenine.Map/README.md

 The library combines  all the power of Automapper to assist in implementing mappings in projects by locating the mapping logic within the Domain Objects & View Models.

+## Documentation

+Comprehensive documentation and examples of use of available on  [Threenine.Map](http://threeninemap.readthedocs.io/en/latest/Getting-started.html)